-(5) Coordination with utility easements.
-In circumstances when the property to be developed is adjacent to a utility easement, the buffer requirement of division (C) above maybe altered to be only ten feet wide at the discretion of the Board of Adjustment, based on the factors of space, feasibility, and other considerations which may make it difficult to provide a 20-foot buffer.

-(6) Additional buffering.
+- (5) Coordination with utility easements.
+In circumstances when the property to be developed is adjacent to a utility easement, the buffer requirement of division (C) above maybe altered to be only ten feet wide at the discretion of the Board of Adjustment, based on the factors of space, feasibility, and other considerations which may make it difficult to provide a 20-foot buffer. - (6) Additional buffering.
 The Board of Adjustment has the authority to require that a wall or fence be constructed next to property used for residential purposes when the Board determines that the buffer strip alone does not provide adequate buffering.
 The fence or wall shall be constructed in a durable fashion of wood, stone, masonry materials, or other materials if deemed appropriate and shall be built of material compatible with the principal building.
 When concrete block is utilized, it shall be finished with stucco on both sides.
 The materials and design shall be approved by the Board of Adjustment on a case-by-case basis.
 The finished side of the fence or wall shall face the abutting property.
 A chain link fence may not be used to satisfy the requirements of this section.
-Shrubs shall be planted on the applicant's side of the applicant.
+Shrubs shall be planted on the applicant's side of the property at the rate of 25 per 100 linear feet; their placing and arrangement shall be the decision of the applicant.